guineawheek/guineawheek.github.io/redux/rust_mmio.md

 # Footguns with Embedded Rust and Memory-Mapped I/O

+## Update:

+Go read [this post](https://old.reddit.com/r/rust/comments/1gcz2ni/footguns_with_embedded_rust_and_memorymapped_io/lty8yo1/) by /u/AlphaModder as well.
+These problems are not unique to Rust but are something to be aware of more broadly.

 ## Background

 Let's say you've read all the puff pieces that big companies are putting out about and decide "hey, let's write some Rust code for our embedded projects!"